Aryllen/synapseDocs/articles/evaluation_queues.md

 <br/>

-Additionally, you can pass in an optional **quota** parameter; please note that these options are only possible to implement through the Python or R client, not the web.
+Additionally, you can pass in an optional **quota** parameter using the R, Python, or web clients.
 It can be configured with the following terms:

    - **firstRoundStart** - The date/time at which the first round begins in UTC
    - **roundDurationMillis** -  The duration of each round in milliseconds